-Evacuation Sites: There are Evacuation Site signs placed around campus as locations to go to when evacuating from a building during certain emergencies such as gas leaks, fires or earthquakes.
+There are Evacuation Site signs placed around Main, Wake and Schott campus as locations to go to when evacuating from a building during certain emergencies such as gas leaks, fires or earthquakes.
 Each building has a designated site to evacuate to as indicated by one of the letters, A through F. Individuals are asked to evacuate to the safest and closest site possible.

 Instructors and staff need to be aware of any students or coworkers with physical limitations who may need help in evacuating the building, especially down stairs.
 If it is not physically possible to assist someone from a building try to relocate them to an open patio or breeze-way where emergency responders can get access to.